-Pristine beaches and amazing, fresh-off-the-coast seafood draw visitors to North Carolina’s Brunswick Islands year round, and in the fall the moderate climate, uncrowded shoreline and easily accessible location makes our five barrier islands and coastal towns the perfect place to spend the holidays.
+Pristine beaches and amazing, fresh-off-the-coast seafood draw visitors to North Carolina’s Brunswick Islands year-round, and in the fall the moderate climate, uncrowded shoreline, and easily accessible location make our five barrier islands and coastal towns the perfect place to spend the holidays.
 With Thanksgiving just around the corner, we have looked to our chefs and restaurants for their favorite ways to enjoy the flavors of the Brunswick Islands.
-Check out their Thanksgiving inspired menu ideas - from make-at-home recipes to dinning in or taking out – they have tons of delicious ways to bring a taste of the Brunswick Islands to your table this Thanksgiving!
+Check out their Thanksgiving-inspired menu ideas - from make-at-home recipes to dining in or taking out – they have tons of delicious ways to bring a taste of the Brunswick Islands to your table this Thanksgiving!

 The Perfect Homemade Holiday